Uberspace/lab/source/guide_codimd.rst

 ######

 CodiMD_ lets you create real-time collaborative markdown notes on all platforms.
-Inspired by Hackpad, with more focus on speed and flexibility, and build from HackMD_ source code.
+Inspired by Hackpad, with more focus on speed and flexibility, and built from HackMD_ source code.

 ----